CytoInformatics/HistoToolkit/README.md

 A graphical user interface for prototyping histology and cytology image processing workflows.

 ### To-do
-* Allow conduits to be snapped from outputs to ports
+* Prevent conduits from snapping to params on same node
 * Sync conduit position when node is dragged
+* Overwrite existing conduit when two outputs dragged to same param

 #### Notes
 * Launch server